stryan/materia/README.md

 # Contributing

 If you have any questions or issues, please start a Discussion versus opening an Issue, as Materia does bug tracking outside of Github using [git-bug](https://github.com/git-bug/git-bug).
+You can also submit bugs/suggestions in the [Matrix room](https://matrix.to/#/#materia:saintnet.tech)